A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Detection with LLMs

-The developments in additional objectives reflect a broader shift in the role of LLMs from simple classifiers to end-to-end vulnerability assistants that support developers interactively throughout the software development life cycle.
-The presented objectives also create opportunities for multitask benchmarks that evaluate detection accuracy alongside, e.g., reasoning quality, localization precision, and severity estimation, offering a more holistic perspective on vulnerability remediation.
+These generative tasks reflect a broader shift in the role of LLMs from simple classifiers to end-to-end vulnerability assistants that support developers interactively throughout the software development life cycle.
+Figure~\ref{fig:sankey_task} maps the relationships between classification and generation tasks across the surveyed studies.
+Each node is annotated with the absolute number of studies using that task formulation, providing a quantitative overview of the landscape.
+The flows further visualize studies that combine classification with generative tasks.
+These combined tasks create opportunities for multitask benchmarks that evaluate detection accuracy alongside, e.g., reasoning quality, localization precision, and severity estimation, offering a more holistic perspective on vulnerability remediation.